sahil-rawat/sahil-rawat.github.io/_posts/2021-07-02-Bug-Bounty.md

 Now Breaking apart the request line by line:

-1. the First Line determines What page (or endpoint) to fetch
+> 1. First Line determines What page (or endpoint) to fetch
+>
-2. the Second line tells What website (or host) to fetch from
+> 2. Second line tells What website (or host) to fetch from
+>
-3. the Third line is used by the server to determine information about the browser who is sending the request, It includes Browser Name, Version, etc
+> 3. Third line is used by the server to determine information about the browser who is sending the request, It includes Browser Name, Version, etc
+>
-4. the Fourth line specifies What type of data to send/receive, for example, text, JSON, etc
+> 4. Fourth line specifies What type of data to send/receive, for example, text, JSON, etc
+>
-5. the Fifth line is used to specify authorization for example if the browser uses some kind of access control on the data then the user needs to send an authorization token that specifies that the user is allowed to view the resource.
+> 5. Fifth line is used to specify authorization for example if the browser uses some kind of access control on the data then the user needs to send an authorization token that specifies that the user is allowed to view the resource.
+>
-6. the Sixth line tells the browser from where the user is redirected/referred to
+> 6. Sixth line tells the browser from where the user is redirected/referred to

 Now looking at the corresponding response from the server